vishal21803/Sentiment-Analyzer-of-Drug-Reviews/README.md

 - Analyze sentiment of drug reviews (Positive / Neutral / Negative)
 - Provides a rating (1–5) based on confidence
 - Shows confidence score
-- Works locally or via a public URL using Cloudflare Tunnel
 - Easy to extend for other NLP tasks

 ---